Pats Chicken Curry

 Definitely a long serving family favourite.
-My Mum, Pat always made this for us growing up.
-It took me a while to perfect making it but stick with it, its worth it.
+My Mum, Pat, always made this for us while we were growing up.
+It took me a while to perfect making it but stick with it, its so worth it.
+The curry powder used always had to be Sharwoods and thats what I still use.

-Add the chicken and allow to cook gently.
-Serve with rice
+- Add the chicken and allow to cook gently.
+Serve with rice and or chips.